-Depreciation is provided on a straight-line basis to write off the cost, less the estimated residual value, of property, plant and equipment over their estimated useful lives.
-No depreciation is recorded on assets under construction.
-Property, plant and equipment are assessed for any indications of impairment annually.
+Land is not depreciated.
+Depreciation on other assets is provided on a straight-line basis to write off the cost, less the estimated residual value, of property, plant and equipment and right-of-use assets over their estimated useful lives.